RichardsGroup/AGN_DataChallenge/README.md

 The dataset released for this data challenge is hosted on SciServer.
 To participate in this data challenge using the released dataset, please follow the steps listed below:
 1. Set up an account on [SciServer](https://www.sciserver.org/)
-2. Send us (Weixiang Yu/Gordon Richards) your SciServer username so that we can add you to the data challenge SciServer group for access to the data
+2. Fill out this google [form](https://forms.gle/Eq689gqNMvb7QwQk8) and then we will send you an invitation to join the `Drexel_LSST` group
-3. Accept our invitation, see [here](setup/sciserver.pdf) for an example invitation
+4. Accept our invitation, see [here](setup/sciserver.pdf) for an example invitation
-4. Get familiar with how to run a container (and correctly mount the shared volume) on SciServer, see [here](https://github.com/RichardsGroup/LSST_training/blob/master/Setup/Container.ipynb)
+5. Get familiar with how to run a container (and correctly mount the shared volume) on SciServer, see [here](https://github.com/RichardsGroup/LSST_training/blob/master/Setup/Container.ipynb)
-5. Set up the conda environment following the suggestions provided in the [setup](setup) folder
+6. Set up the conda environment following the suggestions provided in the [setup](setup) folder
-6. Explore the [getting_started](getting_started) folder, play with example notebooks and take off from there
+7. Explore the [getting_started](getting_started) folder, play with the example notebooks and take off from there

 If you want to learn more about how this dataset is built, serveral notebooks explaining the data construction are included in the [docs](docs) folder.